 A circular economy model is needed within the healthcare sector to reduce overall consumption and waste, but also facilitate a shift towards more sustainable, non-toxic, and safer products.
 Representing 10% of world GDP, the healthcare sector has significant purchasing power, and can therefore play a key role in shifting the economy towards more sustainable chemistry.
 In line with their healing mission, a growing number of hospitals are eliminating known and suspected hazards and switching to safer alternatives, delivering on their duty of care.

-- Enhance health sector engagement in the SAICM process beyond 2020, providing a platform to address emerging policy issues such as Environmentally Persistent Pharmaceutical Pollutants and Chemicals in Products and other issues of concern in the healthcare sector.
+- Enhanced health sector engagement in the SAICM process beyond 2020, providing a platform to address emerging policy issues such as Environmentally Persistent Pharmaceutical Pollutants and Chemicals in Products and other issues of concern in the healthcare sector.
 This takes place in the context of a delayed adoption of the UN Beyond 2020 framework that should succeed to SAICM whose mandate ended in 2020

 Speakers